 Partial boarding is another option.
 In this situation, you share the use of your horse with another person in exchange for cheaper boarding costs.
 For example, if full board is $600/month, part-board may be $300/month but someone else gets to ride the horse three times a week, or use him for lessons, etc. Depending on the contract agreements, another user may or may not bring his own equipment, etc. They also may or may not be responsible for care such as farrier and veterinarian services.
 All the details should be outlined in a contract.

 For those who wish to offer their horse for part-board, expect to pay less for board, but give up time spent with the horse.
 Find someone who's trustful and whose riding and handling skills are similar to your own.

-Some stables may offer a reduced rate for those who offer to work mucking out or providing other services to the stable.
+Some stables may offer a reduced rate for those who offer to work mucking out or provide other services for the stable.
 Perhaps the horse can be used for lessons or trail rides.
 For those who make any agreements like these, make sure they are outlined in the boarding contract.
 For those who can't hold up their end of the agreement, be prepared to pay the full price for the board.
 Keep track of what work you do and when so that the stable owner/manager can be assured that they are receiving fair value for the reduced board.

 Whatever the boarding arrangement, the horse's welfare is still the owner's responsibility.
 Don't assume that the horse can be ignored for long periods of time or that it is the stable owner's problem if the horse becomes sick or needs special attention.
-Always pay the board bill on time.
-In some places, the proceedings to claim horses in lieu of board can take place if the board is as little as two weeks late.